SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 Abigail made an exasperated noise and stepped to the side, blocking his path.
 “I didn’t say you were dumb for doing it, okay?
 That came out wrong.”

-“My dad was the one who turned me onto eighties movies,” she said finally, tucking a limp strand of hair behind her ear.
+“My dad was the one who turned me onto eighties movies."
+She tucked a limp strand of hair behind her ear.
 “Music, too.
 He was so excited to share all that stuff with me as soon as I was old enough to appreciate it.
 I probably would have pretended to like it even if I didn’t, it meant that much to him.
 But I did like it.
-I liked how simple it all was.
+I liked how easy it all was.
 Good triumphing over evil, rebellion against the status quo… the good guys, the underdogs, they always came out on top.”
 She let out a little hiccup of a laugh.
 “Pretty ironic, considering how my dad is, but it’s like the one thing we have in common.”

 Shane had no idea what to say to any of this, so he stayed quiet, and she sighed.